Asus Fonepad Review: Can Good Tablets Also Make For Good Phones-----

 Test Notes

 -The camera on the Fonepad is lousy.
-The lack of LED flash makes it useless in dim lighting, while during the day, it'll take decent pictures but with almost no details.
+The lack of LED flash makes it

 -No complaints on the call quality -- it all works as advertised.